PrinsWillem/castle_game_project/README.md

 > To check if the server runs the api correctly you can go to http://localhost:5000/api/cards in your browser

-To start te game go to client folder and run the next command
+To start te game go to client folder via vscode terminal and after run the next command to start the game
 ```
 npm start
 ```